microsoft/FluidFramework/packages/tools/devtools/devtools/README.md

 ### Initialization

 To initialize a devtools session for your container, call `initializeDevtools`.
-This function accepts a `DevtoolsLogger` for recording and communicating telemetry data, a list of initial Fluid `Containers` to associate with the session, and (optionally) customized data visualization configurations for visualizing `Container` data.
+This function accepts a `DevtoolsLogger` for receiving Fluid telemetry from your application, a list of initial Fluid `Containers` to associate with the session, and (optionally) customized data visualization configurations for visualizing `Container` data.